| SDA assessment

 that a coffee maker heat plate uses unnecessary energy or that

-• Shows evidence of having considered at least one social
+difficulties of disassembly create problems for disposal). • Shows evidence of having considered at least one social

 repercussion of the product’s design and use (e.g. indicates